sleeplessinc/node-smtpclient/README.md

-An smtp client.
+## smtp-client

+This module implements a simplified SMTP client.
+Call `require('smtp-client')` to use it.

-Designed to send email out through a gmail account with a gmail username and password.
+This module was designed to send email out through a gmail account with a gmail username and password.
 Uses TLS/SSL (required by gmail)
-I'll turn this into a proper module soon.
-It's exceedingly dumb at the moment, though I am actually using it in a production env.

-For now, it just exports a single, simple function:
+The module exports a single function:

-    send(from, to, subject, body, cb, opts)
+### send(from, to, srcHost, opts, cb)

-Used something like this:

-	slicer = require("./slicer")		// i'll "modulate" this soon too
+Required arguments:

+	* from - The address to place in the "From:" header.
+Also used for "mailfrom" in the SMTP conversation.
+	* to - The address to which the email will be sent
+	* srcHost - The domain name used for "helo" in the SMTP protocol

+Optional arguments:

+	* opts - An object containing additional optional values
+	* cb - Async all back function.
+Called on errors, and when the email has been successfully sent.

+The callback function will either be passed an error argument or no argument if the email was sent successfully

+NOTE:

+	* The protocol will ALWAYS use AUTH and it will ALWAYS use TLS/SSL

+Example:

 	smtpclient = require("./smtpclient")

 	var from = "bart@simpsons.org"
 	var to = "lisa@simpsons.org"
-	var subject = "Hey Lisa ..."
-	var body = "Don't have a cow, man."
+	var srcHost = "sleepless.com"
 	var opts = {
+		subject: "Hey Lisa ...",
 		host: "smtp.gmail.com",
 		port: 25,
 		user: "sk8dude@gmail.com",
 		pass: "eatmyshorts",
+		body: "Don't have a cow, man.",
 	}

-	smtpclient.send(from, to, subject, body, function() { console.log("email sent!") }, opts)
+	smtpclient.send(from, to, subject, body, function(e) {
+		if(e)
+			console.log("Error: "+e)
+		else
+			console.log("Email sent!")
+	}, opts)